LaihoE/Python-demoparser/readme.md

 - First and last ticks often have many NaN values.
 For example if player isn't connected this happens.
 - Game events have lots of information.
 Look there first.
 - Exact granade trajectories are currently not supported.
 What you can find is where the granade was thrown from ("weapon_fire" event) and where it detonated (for example "hegrenade_detonate" event).
 Detonate event also includes coordinates but the weapon fire does not.

+## Why yet another parser?
+Currently you have to take such a big performance hit if you want to use Python, that most people just go elsewhere like Markus-wa's [GO parser](https://github.com/markus-wa/demoinfocs-golang) (great alternative if you want something mature and fast).
+Unfortunately GO is just not such a popular language and most data analysis is done in Python/R. I also expect that most people interested in parsing demos are not experienced programmers and these people are very unlikely to learn a new language just for demo parsing.
+Demo parsing is something I think should be doable for very unexperienced programmers.

+I personally think that querying the demo is a much more elegant way to deal with the data, rather than having an "event hook" type of interface.
+This might cause you to overfetch a little / take some small performance hit, but I feel the simplicity outweighs the small possible performance/flexibility hit.

+The parser is written completely in Rust (same speed as C/C++), (memory safe btw).
+This leaves the door open for the parser to become more or less as fast as we can go.

+Also this type of setup makes it easy to create bindings for other languages (mainly R).
+Maybe in the future?